Asbestos

 Undisturbed or sealed ACMs that are in good condition and unlikely to be damaged can be left in place.

 Damaged ACMs in poor condition should be sealed or removed.
-Any ACM in good condition or that has been encapsulated should be clearly and adequately labelled.
+Any ACM in good condition, or has been contained, should be clearly and adequately labelled.

 ACMs must not be disturbed, damaged or removed without strict controls in place that prevent exposure to dust.